brootaylor/brootaylor-v3/src/_content/pages/now.md

 Right now, I'm working on a contract basis as a **Frontend Engineer** for [Admiral Group Plc](/projects/admiral) on their customer facing websites.

-This contract finshes at the **end of October 2025**.
+My current contract finsshes at the **end of October 2025**.
 I'm hoping to find something a bit more permanent after that. {.call-out}

 ---